addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 Next steps
 ----------
-Test that our VPC configuration actually works in ex-004
+In ex-004, we will test that our VPC configuration actually works as expected.